schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

-source address by nodes that do not know their own address yet.  [@!RFC1122](#3.2.1.3) Addresses of the form 0.x.y.z were initially defined only as a source address for "node number x.y.z on THIS NETWORK" by nodes that do not yet know their network prefix yet.  [@!RFC1122](#3.2.1.3) This definition was later repealed because the expected mechanism for learning their network prefix had turned out to be unworkable.
+source address by nodes that do not know their own address yet.  [@!RFC1122](#3.2.1.3) Addresses of the form 0.x.y.z were initially defined only as a source address for "node number x.y.z on THIS NETWORK" by nodes that know their address on their local network, but do not yet know their network prefix.  [@!RFC1122](#3.2.1.3) This definition was later repealed because the expected mechanism for learning their network prefix had turned out to be unworkable.
 FIXME: @!RFCxxxx That repeal left 16 million addresses reserved for future use.